RedMisao/Cataclysm-DDA-Touhou-Mod/README.md

 * Reduced loudness of Lunar weapons
 * Fixed and tweaked some character mutations values.
 Also fixed a bug where mutation stat modifiers increased cost while on character selection
 * MIB now actually shoot and die properly (heh)
+* Changed how previous buffs from spells work (instead of creating wearable item -> enchantment, they now grant a visible buff -> enchantment)